For More Information, Contact:

 The English degree program at Robert Morris University provides students with unique choices and experiences as well as the kind of academic preparation necessary for a career in today's competitive job market.
 Besides taking courses in writing and literature, students may elect courses in professional communications, in which they create brochures, prepare public relations documents and write newspaper copy.

-Students in the English program learn, both experientially and theoretically, the stages involved in successful writing and speaking, especially the value of revising and editing their work according to criticism obtained through feedback.
+Students in the English program learn the stages involved in successful writing and speaking, especially the value of revising and editing their work according to criticism obtained through feedback.
 They study linguistics and rhetorical theory, subjects typically not available until graduate school.

 The program is excellent preparation for students who decide to pursue a master's or doctoral degree.
 Students have the opportunity to interact with professionally active faculty members who regularly attend and present at conferences and many of whom have published articles and books.